jharwell/sierra/README.rst

 - python >= 3.8.

-For more details, such as requirements for researcher code, see the `docs
+For more details, including the requirements for researcher code, see the `SIERRA requirements
 <https://swarm-robotics-sierra.readthedocs.io/en/master/src/requirements.html>`_.

 Citing